wlandau/workflowHelper/example/README.md

 The aggregates of the summaries are `mse.rds` and `coef.rds`, and they are store in the same directory as the [Makefile](https://www.gnu.org/software/make/). `mse.rds` contains a named list of mean squared errors, where the names are the 12 file paths above. `coef.rds` is similar for model coefficients.

-All the above RDS files are treated as dependencies for the `output` commands, so changes will trigger the correct rebuilds.
+All the above RDS files are treated as dependencies for the `output` commands, so changes to the generating code will trigger the correct rebuilds.
 Other external files are included as dependencies only if their file names are directly specified in the commands.
-For example, to make sure rebuilds are triggered by changes to `other_file.csv`, write
+For example, to make sure rebuilds are triggered by the code that produces `other_file.csv`, write

 ```{r}
 output = commands(